kreuzverweis/smartkeywording_web/README.md

 * The demo will, by default, run on port `8888`.
 * Please, always use an external config file as in the example, and don't edit the default config in `src/main/resources/application.conf` directly.

-This demo can be used as a basis for a an integration in a real application, as we did for the resourcespace DAM system.
-The plugin is always available on [github](https://github.com/kreuzverweis/smartkeywording_rs).
+This demo can be used as a basis for a an integration in a real application, as we did for the [ResourceSpace DAM system](http://www.resourcespace.org/).
+The plugin is also available on [github](https://github.com/kreuzverweis/smartkeywording_rs).

 License
 =======